gtomitsuka/rn-phone-number-input/README.md

 ![platforms](https://img.shields.io/badge/platforms-iOS-brightgreen.svg?style=flat-square&colorB=191A17)

 <div align="center">
-<b>A beautiful yet customizable phone number input component for React Native that feels native.</b>
+<b>An elegant React Native library for country-aware phone number input and formatting, delivering smooth UX through native components.</b>
 <br/>
 <a href="#features">Features</a> • <a href="#installation">Installation</a> • <a href="#gettingstarted">Getting Started</a> • <a href="#advancedusage">Advanced Usage</a> • <a href="#reference">Reference</a>
 <br/><br/>